 Laverda 1200T (1977)

 Based on a lineage beginning with the 981cc 3C, the 1200 arrived at Slaters UK warehouse late 1977.
-As is the Jota, the 1200 borrows much from the cast-wheel 3CL, but this overbored 5mm to total 1116cc.
-Horizontally split with individual crankcase, cylinders and head, the wet sump three is tall and wide in spots – mainly to the right where the alternator/ignition protrudes.
+As did the Jota, the 1200 borrows much from the cast-wheel 3CL, with this largest version bored 5mm (to 1116cc).
+Horizontally split with individual crankcase, cylinders and head, the wet sump three is tall and wide in spots – mainly on the right where the alternator/ignition lives.
 Not uncommon then, tall, open frames (like Guzzi’s V7) were engineered to allow service or outright rebuilding without removal, but ample bracing and quality materials insure the 1200 suffers no penalty for its size.
 Nearly qualifying as a pre-production machine, the earliest 1200 left the factory equipped with Ceriani 38mm fork and (some using) Corte-Cosse shocks.
 These attach the 1200’s cross-braced, needle bearing-pivot swingarm.
 That quality extends to include top line Brembo brakes, but Laverda themselves knocked out the most beautiful cast wheels ever fit to a motorcycle.
 Without the badges it would be hard to tell one Lav from another, but not from the saddle.
 Late into the 70s, Laverda’s 1200 was among the most sought after motorcycles on the market.

 Spinning inside that aluminum case is Laverda’s most famous component; the 180-throw crankshaft.
 Pressed up and riding on rollers, the outside pistons reach to the top as the middle bottoms, delivering power uniquely and a rabid exhaust note.
 Rebalanced for the larger slugs, the engine’s spigots were opened to clear the flat top 80mm pistons, and the retaining studs were moved out.
 Specs from the top show Laverda tuned for torque with the conservative A11 overhead cams, 38/35mm intake/exhaust valves and Dell’orto 32mm PHF Dell’Orto PHF carbs.
 Period press often compared the 1200 to 1978’s other open-classer, Yamaha’s XS-Eleven.
 The Yamaha was quicker, but far less equipped for sports riding.